belmasine/writtengames-symfony/README.md

     curl -s http://getcomposer.org/installer | php

-It's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin
+Seeing as the binary can be used to manage dependencies for all your Symfony projects regardless of their version, it's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin

 Clone this repository: